 Paradise Pier Hotel Review Final Thoughts

-Paradise Pier Hotel is a little further walk to the gates of Disneyland Park and Disney California Adventure than Courtyard by Marriott Anaheim Theme Park Entrance, but it had much shorter security lines.
+Paradise Pier Hotel is a longer walk to the gates of Disneyland Park and Disney California Adventure than Courtyard by Marriott Anaheim Theme Park Entrance, but it has much shorter security lines.
 Having these shorter lines for security more than made up for the longer walking time.

 We also loved that on our Disneyland Park days we could scan in and hop the monorail to skip the extra walking.
-Walking back to Paradise Pier Hotel through Downtown Disney allowed us to check out the shops or even grab a treat for later.
+Walking back to Paradise Pier Hotel through Downtown Disney allowed us to check out the shops and grab a treat at the end of the night.

-In this Paradise Pier Hotel review I must say I was a bit disappointed in the hotel.
 The theme at Paradise Pier is minimal, and overall the hotel feels like just another hotel.
 This is especially true when compared with the ambiance of Disney’s Grand Californian or Disneyland Hotel.
-However, the character breakfast option certainly helped Paradise Pier have a bit of Disney magic.
+However, easy access to the parks and the character breakfast option certainly help Paradise Pier have more Disney magic.

-We really liked the ease of the security lines, access to the monorail, and close proximity to Downtown Disney for shopping and food options.
-However, my final thought in this Paradise Pier Hotel review is that I found our experience at Paradise Pier Hotel unremarkable.
-It simply wasn’t to the level of service and theme I expect from Disney.
-I expected Paradise Pier Hotel to be on par with some of the Disney World value resorts like Art of Animation or Pop Century, but it fell short.
+We love the ease of the Disneyland on-site resort security lines, access to the monorail, and close proximity to Downtown Disney for shopping and food options.
+However, Paradise Pier Hotel is mostly unremarkable especially compared to Disney World value resorts like Art of Animation or Pop Century.